Overview

 handler as HEAD,

-Learn more about API in the following sections:
+To learn more about the API, check the following sections:

 How is this guide?